 Every construction designer must know the old adage ‘If you can’t hide it, make a feature of it.’

 This is classicly illustrated in the use of concrete in construction.
-In Australasia, there’s a tendency to hide the primary concrete elements behind facades, or cover them with coatings.
-However there are many famous structures around the globe where natural bare concrete is the feature finish.
-There are any number of pages on the web devoted to striking concrete structures… for example here.
+In Australasia, there’s a tendency to hide the primary concrete elements behind facades or cover them with coatings.
+However, there are many famous structures around the globe where natural bare concrete is the feature finish.
+There is any number of pages on the web devoted to striking concrete structures… for example here.